Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Introduction

-This paper seeks to answer the question of which machine learning approach produces the most accurate estimates of students' knowledge states.
+This paper seeks to answer the question of which machine learning approach produces the most accurate estimates of students' \revinsert{ability to solve different questions}.
 To answer this question we perform an empirical study using data from over 750,000 students taking a variety of courses, to study several aspects of the question including (1) which types of machine learning algorithms work best?
-(2) which features of a student's previous and current interactions with the ITS are most useful for predicting their current knowledge state?
+(2) which features of a student's previous and current interactions with the ITS are most useful for predicting their current \revinsert{ability to solve a certain question}?
 (3) how valuable is background information about curriculum prerequisites for improving accuracy? and (4) can accuracy be improved by training specialized models for different portions of the curriculum?
 We measure the quality of alternative approaches by how accurately they predict which future questions the student answers correctly.

 More specifically, we present here the first comparative analysis of recent state-of-the-art algorithms for student performance modeling across four very large student log datasets that have recently become available, which are each approximately 10 times larger than earlier publicly available datasets, which cover a variety of courses in elementary mathematics, as well as teaching English as a second language, and which range across different teaching objectives such as initial assessment of student knowledge state, test preparation, and extra-curricular tutoring complementing K-12 schooling.
 We show that accuracy of student performance modeling can be improved beyond the current state of the art through a combination of techniques including incorporating new features from student logs (e.g., time spent on previously answered questions), incorporating background information about prerequisite/postrequisite topics in the curriculum, and training multiple specialized models for different parts of the student experience (e.g., training distinct models to assess new students during the first 10 steps of their lesson, versus students taking the post-lesson quiz).
 The fact that we see consistent improvements in accuracy across all four datasets suggests the lessons gained from our experiments are fairly general, and not tied to a specific type of course or specific tutoring system.